artefactual/archivematica-docs/admin-manual/installation/installation.rst

       sudo sh -c 'echo "SS_GUNICORN_WORKER_CLASS=sync" >> /etc/default/archivematica-storage-service'

-7. Update pip

-This is used to install python dependencies for both the storage service and the dashboard.
-There is a known issue: https://bugs.launchpad.net/ubuntu/+source/python-pip/+bug/1658844 with the version of pip installed on Ubuntu 14.04, which makes this step necessary.
-This step is optional on Ubuntu 16.04, but is still a good idea, to get the most recent version of pip.
+7. Update pip.
+This is used to install python dependencies for both the Storage Service and the dashboard.
+There is a `known issue with pip`_ on Ubuntu 14.04 that makes this step necessary.
+This step is optional on Ubuntu 16.04, but is still a good idea to get the most recent version of pip.

-miseplled wrd

 .. code:: bash

    sudo wget https://bootstrap.pypa.io/get-pip.py
    sudo python get-pip.py

-8. Install the Archivematica packages
+8. Install the Archivematica packages.
 The order of installation is important - the mcp-server package must be installed before the dashboard package.
 While it is possible to install the mcp-client package on a separate machine, that configuration is not documented in these instructions.

    The mcp-server package will install MySQL and configure the database used by Archivematica.
 Depending on the version of MySQL that gets installed the prompts you will see may differ.
 In all cases, you will be prompted to create a password for the 'root' user.
 Keep note of the password you create.
    On Ubuntu 14.04, MySQL 5.5 is installed, and the default 'archivematica' database user is automatically created with a default password of 'demo'.
 On Ubuntu 16.04, MySQL 5.7 is installed, and you are prompted to add a password for the 'archivematica' user.
 You must use 'demo' as the password during the install process.
 The password can be changed after the installation is complete.

 .. code:: bash